hardfau1t/pigeon/Readme.md

 ## Configuration

-`pigeon` will look for `pigeon.toml` file in current directory.
+`Yoink` will look for `yoink.toml` file in current directory.
 If you have it in separate place use `-c` flag to indicate location of the file.

 Structure of the file looks like below
 ```toml